apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

                = ∇L(Φ(θ))² / Z + ∇L(Φ(θ,xᵢ))² / ZB
 ```

 This is great news.
 Generating a new `z` for every batch improves the noise estimate linearly.
 If we are not storing `z` but regenerating it on the fly (because it's cheaper) then this is a better axis to scale on.
-Technically, increasing `B` is pointless.
+Technically, increasing `B` is pointless because you could always just scale `Z` instead.
 Somehow nobody (to my knowledge) has done this experimentally, so I'm not sure.
 But it should work.

 I think the reason why this is unexplored is that it absolutely sucks to do in pytorch.
 You have to do it "the right way" and write a kernel.